bitwalker/distillery/docs/guides/systemd.md

     execute it with the same environment as the systemd unit, or export those environment variables in the calling environment.

-Here are three general approaches to running a Distillery release with systemd:
+Here are two general approaches to running a Distillery release with systemd:

 ## Run app as daemon using `start` and a `forking` Systemd service *with* pidfile